anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-3-backend.md

     * If you have columns that aren’t being used in this deliverable but have plans to be used in the front-end deliverable, let us know in `README.md`
   * Data types are well-chosen for the dataset
   * The test coverage is at 90% or higher
+  * All previous code using csv files has been removed and no "dead code"
 * Design:
    * Strong separation of responsibilities between classes, and between methods within classes.
    * Tight cohesion in each class, and loose coupling between classes.